 Docking station for function tests of portable gas detection devices

 With the DS400 and DS404 docking stations, function tests and adjustments of portable gas detection devices can be carried out automatically, quickly and easily.
 They have been specifically developed for the Microtector II (G450 and G460), Microtector III G888, Polytector III G999 and Micro 5 G222E devices.
 The charging function ensures that the gas detection devices are ready for use when they are needed.
 The DS400 can be used to insert one test gas.
 The DS404 features the same technology but provides inputs for up to four test gases.
 Gas detection devices must be tested every working day to ensure safety in the workplace.

 A function test ("bump test") must be carried out before each use of a portable gas detection device.
 If the test detects any discrepancies, the device needs to be calibrated to ensure safe operation.
 To make these necessary procedures as simple and time-saving as possible while still complying with the DGUV information 213-056 (T021) and 213-057 (T023), we have developed the DS400 and DS404 docking stations for our G450, G460, G888, G999 and G222E portable devices.
 They can be operated via the display and the keys of the inserted measuring device.

 Function test and adjustment

-The test stations are powered by an external 12-volt power supply unit or by a PC (connected via USB).
-If a gas detection device is placed inside the docking station while switched off, it will automatically start charging.
-Once it is fully charged, the test station it will switch to trickle charge mode to conserve battery power.
-A 230 volt power supply or car charging adapter is required for the charging function.
+If a rechargeable gas detection device is placed inside the docking station while switched off, it will automatically start charging.
+Once it is fully charged, the docking station will switch to trickle charge mode to conserve the battery.
+The docking station is supplied with power by a 12-volt power supply unit.

 Equipment and accessories